urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/intro.md

 developer-defined logic.
 But an agent is significantly less constrained than a database.
 Databases are usually tightly constrained in one or more ways because they need to provide certain guarantees (like atomicity) or optimizations (like indexes).
-Urbit is a single-level store, so atomicity comes for free.
+Arvo is a [single-level store](/docs/arvo/overview#single-level-store), so atomicity comes for free.
 Many applications don't use databases because they need relational indices; rather, they use them for their guarantees around persistence.
 Some do need the indices, though, and it's not hard to imagine an agent which provides a SQL-like